EDH-TEAM/kandahar_university_wms/README.md

 ## Solution

-EDH-TEAM developed a complete **Warehouse Management System** that helps Kandahar University manage warehouse, procurement, inventory, reporting, and asset traceability operations in one organized digital platform.
+EDH-Technalogy developed a complete **Warehouse Management System** that helps Kandahar University manage warehouse, procurement, inventory, reporting, and asset traceability operations in one organized digital platform.

 The system provides a clean, practical, and responsive interface for administrators and staff.
 It supports Pashto/Dari right-to-left usage and works properly on both desktop and mobile devices.